fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## Jun 7
 - Course Intro + Why Food Video
 - Warren Belasco, "Why study food?", from _Food: The Key Concepts_ (Oxford University Press, 2008): 1--13.
+Note the last couple pages are about eating meat (and seems a bit shaded against it, IMO).
+But Belasco misses a couple major points when talking about both the benefits and consequences of eating meat.
+On the quiz for today, plan to articulate what you think he is **not** addressing---but should---in that section.
+Hint: Does it have anything to do with his definition of "meat"?

 {% include alert.html class='warning' title='UNM Learn quiz' text="